 If we had been treated well by our past employers perhaps we wouldn't have started a company!
 Based on some terrible previous employment experiences we have always done everything we can to ensure our team are never underpaid, undervalued or discriminated against.
 We have an open conversation for career progression, education and training and we've never hired anyone to work on less than the Real Living Wage.
 We care about our staff and in turn they care about our customers! #teamdeargreen

 So we started off on such a tight budget that all of our equipment was second hand which we still maintain and use daily.
 As we've grown we have invested in the newest of equipment with energy efficiencies!
-Our packaging is biodegradable and if you're a wholesale customer we supply bulk coffee in reusable buckets with airtight vacuum lids to ensure freshness along with a sound environmental solution.
+Our packaging is biodegradable and if you're a wholesale customer we supply bulk coffee in reusable buckets with vacuum lids to ensure an airtight seal and absolute freshness along with a sound environmental solution.
 We don't have all of the answers but we ask all of the questions and have adapted our processes along our journey to find the best solutions available to us to supply with minimum carbon output.

 Rigid Sourcing Policies